How to Start Using Tidio Chat

 Uploading your avatar

 A detailed guide explaining the kinds of avatars, as well as the recommended sizes and file formats, can be found in our ‘How to set up a new avatar’ article.

 When you feel your work is done for the day, you can change your status from Online to Offline.
 This will cause your widget to notify your visitors when they can expect a reply from you.
 They will still be able to send you a message along with their contact email, which you can have forwarded directly to your email inbox.
 Here’s what the widget looks like:

 Changing your status and logging out of the panel can be done from the slide-out menu, which you can open by clicking on the operator’s picture in the upper-right corner of your panel (if you haven’t uploaded a picture yet, you will see a placeholder image).
 After clicking on it, you should see a screen like the one below, where you can change your status or log out of the chat:

 If you would like to receive email notifications for any messages you receive while logged out or set to Offline, you can configure that under Settings > Preferences > Send email notifications.
 There is a 5 minutes delay time which is counted from the last message received.
 This is made to avoid sending you all the messages in separate emails.
 Instead, the system will collect all those chat messages that have been written on the chat and sent them to you in just one mail 🙂

-You can use the “Do not Disturb” hours option within your Tidio Panel.
+You can use the “Operating Hours” hours option within your Tidio Panel.
 That way, the notifications will automatically be snoozed between the hours of your choosing.
-You will find that option by going to Settings > Notifications > Do not Disturb:
+You will find that option by going to Settings > Operating Hours section:

 There is also a message that shows up when you’re not available.
 Check the Appearance guide here to learn more about it.

 Upgrading your account